 The Rocky Mountain Juniper Tree is small with a wide, irregular crown with a wildly twisted trunk reaching 13 m in height.
 The needles are flat and twisted, in pairs and barely overlapping but covering the twig in 4 rows, but on young, faster-growing branches the leaves may be longer and more needle-like.
 They are pale yellowish to green, turning to grayish-green on older branches.
-The cones are rounded, small and located at the ends of the branches and are a bright to dark blue color with a grayish tinge.
+The cones are rounded, small, and located at the ends of the branches, and are a bright to dark blue color with a grayish tinge.
 Read More….

-The Ponderosa Pine Trees are a slender, straight tree which grows throughout most of the province including a few spots on Vancouver Island.
+The Ponderosa Pine Trees are a slender, straight tree that grows throughout most of the province including a few spots on Vancouver Island.
 The needles occur in groups of three and are up to 20 cm long, they are usually a dark green color.
 The cones vary in shape from conical to egg shape, up to 15 cm long without stalks.
-The bark is thin, orangey-brown to grey and finely scaled.
+The bark is thin, orangey-brown to grey, and finely scaled.
 Read More….

-The giant Sequoia Tree is one of the worlds largest tree species.
+The giant Sequoia Tree is one of the world’s largest tree species.
 They have a fibrous, reddish-brown trunk that is much larger at the base and tapers to the top.
 When they are young, they have a conical shape to the branches that reach right to the base.
 When the trees get to be giants, they will have very thick trunks that have no branches for more than 3/4 of the height of the tree.
 The Giant Sequoia Tree can reach up to 75 meters in height and diameters of more than 7 meters.
 Read More….